 Degree structure and studies

-The Master's Programme in Biorefineries is a two-year programme that is delivered as distance learning.
-In addition to virtual instruction, the programme includes a couple of contact teaching days (seminars, laboratory work etc.) per academic year on the Lappeenranta campus.
+The Master's Programme in Biorefineries is a two-year, distance learning programme.
+In addition to virtual instruction, the programme includes a few contact teaching days (seminars, laboratory work, etc.) each academic year on the Lappeenranta campus.

 The programme leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-The programme includes core studies, specialisation studies, minor studies, and elective studies.
+The programme includes core, advanced specialisation, minor and elective studies.

 You will acquire the knowledge and skills to work in different fields of the biorefining industry, most typically in research, development, or various operations of biorefining sites and related equipment manufacturers globally.

-You will also be able to work in project management and consulting companies, education, or assessing related laws, regulations, and actions taken by authorities.
-You will also gain knowledge on biorefining to be able to discuss future choices critically within the biorefining industry, to renew the strategy of your company, or to work as a decision-maker.
+You will also be able to work in project management and consulting companies, education, or assessing related laws, regulations and actions taken by authorities.
+You will be able to discuss future choices critically within the biorefining industry, to renew the strategy of your company, or to work as a decision-maker.

 The circular economy is also a very closely related field: this Master's programme is not restricted only to the biorefining industry but applies more generally to industry related to the use of renewable resources.

-You will also obtain a firm basis for continuing your studies in doctoral programmes.
+In addition, you will obtain a firm basis for continuing your studies in doctoral programmes.

 How to Apply